 La Pascualita is almost certainly more lifelike than any department store mannequin you’ve ever seen.
 Not only is her face astonishingly expressive (complete with thick eyelashes and a glassy-eyed gaze), but her hands were constructed with painstaking detail and her legs even have varicose veins.

 In contrast to the blank, white mannequins that dominate shopping malls and whose only purpose is to show off the clothes they are dressed in, La Pascualita’s elaborate wedding dress is often only the second thing passerby will take note of, thanks to her eerily realistic features.

-People have indeed been taking note ever since La Pascualita first appeared in the window of a bridal store in Chihuahua, Mexico in 1930.
-The locals were supposedly immediately struck not only by the mannequin’s lifelike appearance, but by the close resemblance she bore to the daughter of the shop owner, Pascuala Esparza.
+People have indeed been taking note ever since this mannequin first appeared in the window of a bridal store in Chihuahua, Mexico in 1930.
+The locals were supposedly immediately struck not only by the mannequin’s lifelike appearance but by the close resemblance she bore to the daughter of the shop owner, Pascuala Esparza.